rfisch26/symbology-server/README.md

 - Dependencies listed in `requirements.txt` and `pyproject.toml`

 ## Design Notes
 - **Temporal Semantics**: A symbol’s assignment to an identifier is **persistent**.
 A mapping becomes active on its `start_date` and remains active until it is explicitly terminated.
+Each mapping is active over a half-open interval, so if `end_date` is omitted, the mapping is open-ended.
 All dates are ISO-8601 (`YYYY-MM-DD`) and independent of wall-clock time.
 - **Reassignment Behavior**: If a symbol is reassigned to a new identifier, the previously active mapping is then terminated at the new mapping’s start date.
 Each symbol and identifier can only appear in one active mapping at a time.
 - **Conflict Handling**: Violations of the following invariants raise explicit domain-level exceptions (surfaced as HTTP errors):
   - A symbol may have only one active identifier on a given date
   - An identifier may be assigned to only one symbol on a given date